-When it rains, stormwater flows over pavements and other surfaces picking up pollutants such as debris, vehicle spills, animal waste, fertilizers, and chemicals.
-These pollutants are carried in runoff from the land surface, to storm sewers, and eventually local rivers and streams without being treated.
+When it rains and snow melts, stormwater flows over pavement and other surfaces, picking up pollutants such as debris, vehicle spills, animal waste, fertilizers, and chemicals.
+These pollutants are carried in runoff from the land surface, to storm sewers, and eventually to local rivers and streams without being treated.

 How can stormwater be managed?